HybridDog/cave_lighting/README.md

 [Mod] cave lighting chatcommand [cave_lighting]

-This mod adds the chatcommand light_cave to automatically to light up a cave with e.g. torches.
+This mod adds the chatcommand light_cave to automatically light up a cave with e.g. torches.
 Including this readme and the other description the mod took me ~120 minutes.

 **License:** see [LICENSE.txt](https://raw.githubusercontent.com/HybridDog/cave_lighting/master/LICENSE.txt)